fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 - SwiftUI Data Flow
 - Memory Management with ARC

-_Disclaimer: The list of topics isn't exhaustive.
+_Disclaimer: The list of topics isn’t exhaustive.
 I have no idea what your interviewers will ask you about in your interviews.
 But this is an overview about the most common topics.
 (More iOS Interview Questions at [GitHub by raywenderlich.com](https://github.com/raywenderlich/ios-interview/tree/master/iOS%20Specific%20Questions) or at [Hacking With Swift](https://www.hackingwithswift.com/interview-questions))_

-Now, I'll walk you through the sketchnotes I have created as part of my preparation and add some additional links to them for your further studies.
+Now, I’ll walk you through the sketchnotes I have created as part of my preparation and add some additional links to them for your further studies.
 There will be more sketchnotes in the next days/weeks.
-But I won't have time to create sketchnotes for every single topic.
+But I won’t have time to create sketchnotes for every single topic.

 <h2 id="swift-evolution">Swift Evolution</h2>

 _(added on 15th of March 2021)_

-Let's start with the evolution of Swift.
+Let’s start with the evolution of Swift.
 I started with iOS development shortly before the release of Swift 2 – it was in 2015.

 Creating this sketchnote was especially fun because I could look back at the features which were added step by step.
 I had almost forgotten that there was a time when Swift had no `guard` statement or `try and catch`.
-I don't miss it 😉
+I don’t miss it 😉

 <a href="../../images/summaries-ios-interview-topics/swift-evolution.jpg" target="_blank">
     <img src="../../images/summaries-ios-interview-topics/swift-evolution-medium.jpg" alt="Sketchnote about the evolution of Swift displayed with a timeline and additional release notes." />